WHAT’S HAPPENING AT ST MARK’S.

 ATTENDANCE FOR SERVICES.

+Masks are currently mandatory during all services.
+May be removed only during Holy Communion.
 This rule also applies to weddings and funerals.

 We have been working in our community providing food for St Mark’s Fitzroy Community Centre.
 We have now returned to monthly food drops for this much appreciated service.